eirvandelden/eirvandelden.github.io/_posts/dnd/2016-06-24-kabisa-session-02.markdown

 - The group visited the girl parents:
   - The parents claim that they buried their daughter 2 weeks ago.
 They had a body
   - This girl looks like their own daughter, even smells like her
-  - If the group can explain to the parents what really happened at the Docks, then they parents will believe them and accept that this girl really is their Estrela.
+  - If the group can explain to the parents what really happened at the Docks, then the parents will believe them and accept that this girl really is their Estrela.
 - Visiting the Docks, a pier was found with a trapdoor underneath it.
 - Underneath the pier is a tunnel.
 The group, and Estrella, followed the tunnel to a hatch